 How does the HyperX CloudX Stinger Core Wireless sound?

 The HyperX CloudX Stinger Core Wireless outputs audio pretty typically for a gaming headset.
-There’s a lot of emphasis in bass range sound and a fairly pronounced dip in the midrange between 300Hz-600Hz.
-This doesn’t constitute an accurate frequency response, or one that even mirrors our house curve (pink), but it shouldn’t cause much issue when gaming.
+There’s a lot of emphasis on bass range sound and a fairly pronounced dip in the midrange between 300-600Hz.
+This doesn’t constitute a neutral frequency response, or one that even mirrors our house curve (pink), but it shouldn’t cause much issue when gaming.

 Music with a lot of bass is going to sound pretty overpowering coming through the HyperX CloudX Stinger Core Wireless.
 In Weapon of Choice by Fatboy Slim, the bass line that underpins a lot of the song comes through loud and clear, though the sub-bass reverberations are pretty hard to pick out.
-However, the distorted vocals blend in a little too much with the instruments—a consequence of auditory masking.
+However, the distorted vocals blend in a little too much with the instruments.

-In game, this kind of frequency response isn’t something to worry about—games generally don’t layer audio in the same way that music does, so auditory masking probably won’t be a huge issue, at least outside of a few specific instances.
+In game, this kind of frequency response isn’t something to worry about—games generally don’t layer audio in the same way that music does, at least outside of a few specific instances.
 Bass output like this will make the din of the battlefield louder in games like Fortnite or Call of Duty, but it also may make sounds like footsteps a little harder to hear.
 The bass emphasis doesn’t stretch into the sub-bass range, so the reverberation and rumble of explosions shouldn’t present too much issue.

 Does the HyperX CloudX Stinger Core Wireless microphone sound good?